joebew42/joebew42.github.io/_posts/2020-07-16-between-responsibility-and-reason-to-change.markdown

 With the result to have a reasonably big test suite for the `Employee`, and dealing with big test suite or big classes, or modules, are often two sides of the same coin:

-> Classes, or modules that centralizes too many responsibilities tend to be difficult to read and maintain.
+> Classes or modules that centralizes too many responsibilities tend to be difficult to read and maintain.

 ## A Parser for a Poker Hand

 For the last few months, I've been pair programming with some of my friends, [Piero Di Bello](https://twitter.com/pierodibello) and [Matteo Pierro](https://twitter.com/matteo_pierro).
-We were practing TDD on the [Poker Hands Kata](https://github.com/xpepper/poker-hands-kata/tree/b1295dd54e5f6a6a27ad5f7491df890bf855cd8a).
+We were practicing TDD on the [Poker Hands Kata](https://github.com/xpepper/poker-hands-kata/tree/b1295dd54e5f6a6a27ad5f7491df890bf855cd8a).

 As part of the requirements is asked to parse the players and their hands from an input string, formed as follow: